libkeepass/libkeepass/README.rst

 element tree is protected, serialized, compressed and encrypted according to the settings in the file header and written to a stream.

+ChaCha20 database encryption is supported.
+However its worth noting that pycryptodome version 3.6.1 and earlier does not support 12-bytes nonces for ChaCha20, which we require.
+Future versions of pycryptodome do support 12-byte nonces.
+So if you're using 3.6.1 or earlier, decrypting a ChaCha20 encrypted database will raise an exception.
+Decrypting AES and Twofish encrypted databases will work as normal.

-Currently the ChaCha20 encryption algorithm and Argon2 key derivation algorithm are unsupported.
+Currently the Argon2 key derivation algorithm and ChaCha20 protected passwords are unsupported.

 Examples